-All outfalls are inspected on a regular basis, during weekly/monthly monitoring/sampling events, as applicable.
+All outfalls are regularly inspected by Environmental Field Compliance and Utilities, as specified by their respective procedures.
 These inspections look for excessive sediment build up, visual signs of a release, blockage of the discharge path, or any other unusual condition.
-Environmental Stewardship personnel conduct documented outfall inspections as described in CP4-ES-0041, Environmental Monitoring Inspections.
-Power and Utilities personnel conduct documented outfall inspections during the day shift as described in CP4-UT-0405, Utilities Routine Duties Checks and Inspections.
+Environmental Field Compliance personnel conduct documented outfall inspections as described in CP4-ES-0041, Environmental Monitoring Inspections.
+Power and Utilities personnel conduct documented outfall inspections during the day shift as described in CP4-UT-0405, Utilities Routine Duties, Checks, and Inspections.